Maximum Number of Players and details for each age group

 by the number of goals scored by each team.

-If still even the teams shall be declared joint winners.
+if still even the teams shall be declared joint winners.

 Match Balls